ucbrise/anna/README.md

 # Anna: A KVS for any scale

+Note: This is a snapshot of the Anna codebase as of March, 2018.
+The latest codebase is released and maintained here (https://github.com/fluent-project/fluent).

 Anna is an in-memory KVS that delivers high performance at multiple scales, from a single core machine to NUMA to geo-distributed deployment.
 It also provides a wide spectrum of coordination-free isolation levels that aim to meet the consistency requirements of different applications.

 ## Build Instruction (Ubuntu):